hanabi/hanabi.github.io/README.md

 * Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
 Generally, this is to be avoided, but sometimes it happens.
 Handling this can be tricky.
 * Generally, the FIRST person who 100% realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
 This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
-* "Why did Bob just discard the red 3 that he JUST got a play clue on?
+* "Why did Bob just discard the red 3 that I JUST gave him a play clue on?
 That makes no sense.
 Wait - it must be because he realized that the red 3 was ALSO clued in someone else's hand.
 I must have the red 3!"

-### Trash Chop Moves
+### The Trash Chop Move

 * The *1s Chop Move* is listed above as an intermediate strategy, but in truth it is just a specific form of the more general *Trash Chop Move*, in which you clue a card that is known useless in order to tell someone that their chop is unsafe.
 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1s will be already played.
 But it could also be done with a number two 2 clue if all the 2s are already played / accounted for.
 Or, it could be done with a yellow clue if all of the yellow cards are already played / accounted for.
 And so forth.

-### Tempo Clue Chop Moves
+### The Tempo Clue Chop Move

 * *Tempo Clues* are defined as clues that touch no new cards.
 Their purpose is to get 1 or more cards played that already have clues on them.
 * In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle* (first principle #4), which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
 * Thus, a *Tempo Clue* with no other purpose MUST save at least 1 new card, and the player should "chop move" their chop card to the next slot.
 * *Tempo Clue Chop Moves* do NOT apply in the special situations where natural *Tempo Clues* are allowed.
 See the *Tempo Clues* section earlier in the document for an explicit listing of these situations.

-### Double Tempo Clues (Re-cluing 2+ Cards)
+### The Double Tempo Clue (Re-cluing 2+ Cards)

-* Typically, when a tempo clue is given that touches two or more cards, it means that ALL of the cards touched are playable in order from left to right.
+* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that ALL of the cards touched are playable in order from left to right.
 * However, this interpretation does not apply when:
   * the clue unlocks a player's hand
   * it gets two or more cards played in total (using cards in someone else's hand)
 * Furthermore, it also does not apply when the second card touched is strictly not playable.
 In this situations, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
 * However, if the other players can see that the card being chop moved is useless (or not very good), it implies a *Finesse* on the touched cards that are not strictly playable right now.

-### Early Fix Clue Chop Moves
+### The Early Fix Clue Chop Move

 * As noted in the *Fix Clues* section, a *Fix Clue* is required before a misplay occurs on duplicated cards.
-But usually, the misplay will not occur until the end of the game, because there is an extra card (that is not currently playable) that it could be.
+But usually, the misplay will not occur until late in the game, because there is always some other extra card (that is not currently playable) that it could be.
-* Thus, it if other urgent things are at hand, you can usually defer giving some fix clues for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
+* Thus, if other urgent things are at hand, you can usually defer giving some *Fix Clue* for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
 * So if a *Fix Clue* is given early to you, it can be strange.
 You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
-* This usually means that your chop suddenly became important, so the Fix Clue was given early to give you a good discard and keep you occupied.
+* This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
 Thus, you should permanently chop move one card.

-### Misplay Chop Moves
+### The Misplay Chop Move

 * Sometimes, a desirable card is on the next person's chop and it is not directly cluable.
 In this situation, players can cleverly use the various kinds of chop moves in order to save the card (e.g. *1's Chop Move*, *5's Chop Move*, *Tempo Clue Chop Move*, *Early Fix Clue Chop Move*).
 * However, none of these chop moves may be available to perform.
 In such a situation, you can revert to the final type of chop move - the *Misplay Chop Move*.
 This is done by intentionally touching a card in the next person's hand that signifies that it is currently playable.
 The next person will misplay, and then they will know that every card to the right of the misplayed card is valuable and is now permanently chop moved.

-### 3 Bluffs
+### The 3 Bluff

 * Typically, the player who receives a clue that causes a *Bluff* blind play knows that the card that was clued is one away from being playable.
 * Our group plays with an artificial *3 Bluffs* convention.
 This means that in addition to being one away from being playable, the touched card can be ANY 3 that will be useful in the future.